BurkovBA/BurkovBA.github.io/content/blog/2022-08-31-1/index.md

 I am following the general logic of [this paper](https://ranger.uta.edu/~chqding/papers/NMF-SDM2005.pdf), including the numeration of chapters, in this post.
-However, I will provide lots of my own remarks, as I spent several months, working with objects, discussed in this post and "rehydrate" a very clear, but somewhat condensed 4.5-page paper into a much larger blog post.
+However, I will provide lots of my own remarks, as I spent several months, working with objects, discussed in this post and "rehydrate" this very clear, but somewhat condensed 4.5-page paper into a much larger blog post.

 In this post I will present 4 seemingly different algorithms: symmetric NMF, k-means, biclustering and spectral clustering